 Pro tip: If you think that you can outsmart the LTA by parking on the slope, prepare to be proven wrong.
 Parking on a ramp leading to up to a flyover or an underpass is also illegal and will cost you a hefty fine.

 To ensure personal safety and those of others, avoid parking in places that do not show any signs of being legal.
-Always park in designated parking lots to avoid paying hefty fines.
+Always park in designated parking lots to avoid paying hefty parking fines in Singapore.